20+ Essential Mobile Email Statistics

 Finally, a step in the right direction.
-As confirmed by mobile email statistics, for many years in a row, companies would lose potential clients just because they didn’t pay enough attention to email mobile optimization.
-The situation is now different with almost 90% of businesses working on developing a strategy to optimize for email marketing although many report they are struggling to find the necessary resources.
-With three out of four businesses optimized for mobile email, customers expect the same practices to be applied by everyone.
+As confirmed by mobile email statistics, for many years in a row, companies would lose potential clients just because they didn’t pay enough attention to mobile email optimization.
+The situation is now different with almost 90% of businesses working on developing an optimization strategy, although many report they are struggling to find the necessary resources.
+With three out of four businesses optimizing for mobile email, customers expect the same practices to be applied by everyone.

-10. Most email campaigns are being viewed on mobile.
+10. More than 50% of email campaigns are viewed on mobile.

-Optimizing emails and newsletters is definitely worth it with mobile email statistics confirming 60% of email campaigns are read on mobile, 29% on webmail, and only 10% on desktops.
+With mobile email statistics confirming 60% of email campaigns are read on mobile, 29% on webmail, and only 10% on desktops, optimizing emails and newsletters is definitely worth it.
 And while having two designs for a newsletter can be time-consuming and expensive, it pays off in the long run.

 11. Mobile emails have a 65% higher likelihood of bringing customers to your website.

 With customers opening emails on smartphones and tablets six times more likely to visit a website, mobile device statistics point to yet another reason for marketers to step up their mobile game.
-Nearly 80% of consumers have made a purchase in the past 6 months with the use of their smartphone.
+A total of 79% of consumers have made a purchase in the past 6 months with the use of their smartphone.

 12. Mobile devices show up to 30 characters from an email’s subject line.

-Looking at mobile vs desktop email opens it’s important to note that desktops show 60 characters of an email’s subject line which basically means sending long emails is not a problem.
-Mobile email usage statistics show that subscribers using iPhone or Android devices get to see between 25 and 30 characters, so make sure you put the most essential information there to make the most of it.
-When venturing on an email marketing campaign in addition to deciding which tool to use, keep in mind the length of the email subject line so your message can be read right by the respective audience.
+Looking at mobile vs desktop email opens it’s important to note that desktops show 60 characters of an email’s subject line.
+On the other hand, mobile email usage statistics show that subscribers using smartphones get to see between 25 and 30 characters, so make sure you put the most essential information there to make the most of it.
+When venturing on an email marketing campaign, in addition to deciding which tool to use, keep in mind the length of the email subject line so your message can be read right by the respective audience.

 13. The iPhone is the most used device to open emails.

 On a semi-related note, mobile email stats declare Apple as the undisputed ruler of the mobile email world.
 Nearly 28.4% of all email opens on mobile devices come from iPhones, while iPads account for 9.3%.
-At the start of 2019, Google’s Android was ranked third with 2.3%.
+At the start of the year, Google’s Android was ranked third with 2.3%.